Gametrics/standards/grc.md

 AMD       | Auxillary media device (ex: N64 Disk Drive, Famicom disk system, Sufami Turbo, Gamecube GBA player)
 Table: Reserved/recognized type codes

-In the case of peripherals that have multiple independent parts (example: Super Scope itself, and the IR dongle that connects to the console), each part **MUST** be considered as its own unique peripheral.
-(I.e. the scope and the dongle would have their own individual codes).
-Batching components together **MUST NOT** be done.

-#### Resolving type ambiguities
-There are valid arguments for including some components in multiple categories.
-Since only one type is allowed per GRC, we resolve a number of ambiguous items here.

-##### Cheat devices
-All-in-one devices (that is, the cheat hardware and software are part of a single physical unit, ex: the NES game genie) should be considered **SFT**.
-In the case of devices that have a separate cheat device as well as software, such as the Playstation or Gamecube Action Replay, these must have their own separate codes.
-The disc would be **SFT**, and the device **3RD**.

-##### Cartridge Copiers / Backup Devices
-These are all considered **3RD**.

-##### Cartridge Peripherals
-These would generally fit under the category of **AMD** - devices that plug into the cartridge slot and allow you to play additional content in a format that was not possible on the original hardware.
-This would include downloading from the internet, received over broadcast services, or alternate physical media formats.
-Examples would include the Broadcast Satellaview or Sega Channel, Mega CD, Famicom Disk System, etc. It would also include retro compatibility addons, such as the Gameboy Player for the GameCube.
-Note that the software and hardware must have their own codes if they can be separated.
-The Satetllaview cartridge, memory unit, and satellite adapter are all distinct devices with distinct codes.

 ##### Multiplayer Adapters
 These would fit under the **3RD** category, and include devices such as the XBAND for SNES or Genesis.